-During the Gupta period a firm foundation of temple architecture was laid when the basic elements of the Indian temple consisting of a square sanctum and pillared porch emerged and became popular.
+During the Gupta period, a firm foundation of temple architecture was laid when the basic elements of the Indian temple consisting of a square sanctum and pillared porch emerged and became popular.
 The evolved Gupta temple also had a covered processional path for circumambulation that formed a part of the worship-ritual.

-The gradual evolution of the Gupta style is traceable through development of the plan and the ornamentation on the pillars and door-frame, the later introducing new decorative motifs like goblins, couples, flying angels, door-keepers and a figure relief in the centre of the lintel emblematic of the deity consecrated in the temple.
+The gradual evolution of the Gupta style is traceable through the development of the plan and the ornamentation on the pillars and door-frame, the later introducing new decorative motifs like goblins, couples, flying angels, door-keepers and a figure relief in the center of the lintel emblematic of the deity consecrated in the temple.

 These temples which were so built during the Gupta reign came to be destroyed by the subsequent invaders.
 A few still survive and are living examples of the architectural standards of the era.
 The temples of the Gupta period ushered the new concept of installing statues of Gods in temples, a practice which prior to this dynasty’s rule did not take place.

 The temples were constructed on top of a high base which was accessible by stairs located on all four sides.
 Earlier temples of the period had a flat slab-roof, often monolithic, but the subsequent temples in brick and stone developed a ‘shikhara.’
-The roof and pillars of the temples were artistically decorated but the interior of temple was left undecorated and simple.
+The roof and pillars of the temples were artistically decorated but the interior of the temple was left undecorated and simple.
 With the advent of image worship,

 However, there were changes in the concept of temples.
-It was no longer considered appropriate to house deities inside caves, and hence the concept of a free standing structure became prevalent.
+It was no longer considered appropriate to house deities inside caves, and hence the concept of a free-standing structure became prevalent.
 This gave artisans a much wider scope in design and style and Hindu architectures began progressing by leaps and bounds.

-In the subsequent time the temples grew more and more majestic with rich sculptures and even more detailed ornamentation.
-The main deity was soon surrounded by several other 'helper' deities.
+In the subsequent time, the temples grew more and more majestic with rich sculptures and even more detailed ornamentation.
+The main deity was soon surrounded by several other ‘helper’ deities.
 An interesting development was the creation of manuals which described how temples were to be constructed and apparently these manuals were faithfully followed.